 The Eastern Shore Public Library is located at 23610 Front Street and they have a good collection of local history and genealogy.

 The Accomack County administrative offices are in town, as is the Public School administration.
 The regional Planning District Commission is also here.
 There's also a bank, gas station, accountants, and a variety of other businesses.

 The closest hotel to Accomac is the Days Inn a couple miles south in Onley.
 The town of Onancock, just a few miles to the west, has a boutique hotel and several bed and breakfasts.
-Read more about Onancock lodgeing here.
-About 15 minutes south on Route 13 there are several more hotels in Exmore, including the Best Western, Hampton Inn & Suites, and the Holiday Inn Express Hotel & Suites.
+Read more about Onancock lodging here.
+About 15 minutes south on Route 13 there are several more hotels in Exmore, including the Hampton Inn & Suites and Holiday Inn Express Hotel & Suites.

 Accomac Walking Tour

 The homes around town are all private residences.
 You can look from the street, but please don't disturb the occupants.
 Restrooms are available on the first floor of the County Administration building.

 The center of Accomac is the intersection of Front Street and Courthouse Avenue, which is also the location of the Green.
 The Romanesque Revival brick Clerk's Office on the side of the Green was built in 1889 and has records dating back to 1663.
 The cannon on the Green is from the American Revolution.

 23321 Courthouse Avenue, across the street from the Green.
 Built in 1816, this adaptable building has served many purposes including store, customs office, post office, and bank.
 The main entrance was originally on the parking lot side.

 Across from the county administration building.
 Built in 1782 as a home for the jailer.
 Made into a debtor prison in 1824.